-What is a video resume and how can it help your job search?
-A video resume is a short video created by a candidate for employment and uploaded to the Internet (or emailed to a hiring manager) for prospective employers to review.
+A video resume is a short video created by a candidate for employment and uploaded to the internet (or emailed to a hiring manager) for prospective employers to review.
 In the video, the candidate shares detailed information about their skills and experience.

 Should You Create a Video Resume?

-Also, a video resume can be a good way to show off your personality; for people in client-facing jobs, whose work involves charming prospective buyers, a video resume may be beneficial.
+Also, a video resume can be an excellent way to show off your personality; for people in client-facing roles, whose work involves charming prospective buyers, a video resume may be beneficial.